Facts and Figures

 - Privatization limits public accountability.
 Multinational water corporations are primarily accountable to their stockholders, not to the people they serve.

 - Loss of public input.
 Because water service is a natural monopoly that lacks a true market, consumers can exercise choice only at the ballot box through the election of the public officials who oversee their utility.
 They don’t have a vote in the corporate boardroom.
 With public ownership, residents can visit their elected officials and directly express their opinions about the operation of their water systems.
 If the officials fail to respond, the community can vote them out of office.
-The public lacks similar mechanisms to address their concerns with private utilities and appointed state regulators.
+The public lacks similar mechanisms to address their concerns with private utilities and appointed state regulators, and long-term complex contracts can tie the hands of local governments.

 - Loss of transparency.
 Private operators usually restrict public access to information and do not have the same level of openness as the public sector.